Introduction to Policy-Based Access Controls (v3)

 An RBAC approach to this problem might start with two roles: an admin role for the owner and a technician role for her staff.
 As the company grows, a business manager might be trusted with the admin role, but new roles would need to be created for the sales and finance specialists.
 After doubling from two to four roles, the role count doubles again as the company splits the technician role into commercial technician and residential technician, splits the sales and marketing role into distinct roles, formalizes roles for business managers and customer service, and retains the original admin and finance roles.

 Though this example looks at JE Plumbing’s development at three points in time, it is unlikely that the company would implement such broad shifts overnight.
-To preserve security through incremental shifts in responsibility, a small business making strategic organizational adjustments with limited working capital should consider the absence of a role not included in this exercise: that of a full-time IT professional available to perpetually re-engineer RBAC roles and adapt each system utilizing them.
+To preserve security through incremental shifts in responsibility, a small business making strategic organizational adjustments with limited working capital should consider the absence of a role not included in this exercise: that of a full-time IT professional available to perpetually re-engineer access management structures and adapt each system utilizing them.

-A PBAC approach would start by looking at what resources JE Plumbing needs to secure: work orders, customer information, invoices, inventory, employee personal and licensing information, payroll data, and expense reports.
+By contrast, a PBAC approach would start by looking at what resources JE Plumbing needs to secure: work orders, customer information, invoices, inventory, employee personal and licensing information, payroll data, and expense reports.
 Though responsibility for these functions changes as the company adds staff, the functions themselves remain the same.
-If the company expanded the nature of their business in addition to the scale, permissions could easily be added to support the new functions without interfering with existing functions.
+If the company expanded the nature of its business in addition to the scale, permissions could easily be added to support the new functions without interfering with existing functions.

 This simple shift from expressing access controls from user-focused to resource-focused allows for access control complexity to grow linearly rather than exponentially.
-As a result, JE Plumbing is able to adapt authorizations in step with organizational shifts without managing a ballooning number of roles.
+As a result, JE Plumbing can adapt permissions in step with organizational shifts without managing a ballooning number of roles.

 In addition to being more sustainable, PBAC also creates opportunities for the company to reduce risk by setting the context for access.
 For example: